 Once you reach the minimum qualification levels, however, all members ranging from Bronze to Platinum One will be eligible for the respective Points Club tier.
 You will be notified via email once you have qualified for each level.

-Note that all on-the-ground transactions will be available, including those earned from sign-up bonuses with credit cards, which is one of the most lucrative ways to earn Qantas Points quickly.
+Nearly all on-the-ground transactions will be available, including those earned from sign-up bonuses with credit cards, which is one of the most lucrative ways to earn Qantas Points quickly.
+Also, up to 20,000 points earned from flying will counts towards Points Club.

-There will be limitations placed on the number of points that can be earned from a single transaction, currently set at 125,000 points.
-Therefore any stash of points earned in excess of this amount in one single transaction will not contribute to your Points Club qualification.
+There is a limit placed on the number of points that can be earned from a single transaction, currently set at 125,000 points.
+Therefore any points earned in excess of this amount in one single transaction will not contribute to your Points Club qualification.

-However, if a promotion offered 20,000 Qantas Points per month over 7 months, which would total 140,000 Qantas Points, then all 140,000 Qantas Points would count towards eligibility as every single transaction is less than 125,000 Qantas Points.
+However, if a promotion offered 20,000 Qantas Points per month over six months, which would total 120,000 Qantas Points, then all 120,000 Qantas Points would count towards eligibility as every single transaction is less than 125,000 Qantas Points.
 Here are some strategies for getting into the Qantas Points Club program.

-Reach Points Club faster with this turbocharged sign-up offer!
+Reach Points Club faster with this sign-up offer!

 The main benefits arising from the Points Club program include flight and travel benefits, such as lounge access, along with offers and discounts available exclusively to members.